Understanding Russia’s colonial aspirations is key to peace talks

 After the Kremlin deported the Crimean Tatars in 1944 and changed the names of all the Crimean Tatar towns and cities, we saw a pattern firsthand, familiar to anyone who has lived in a colonial context around the world.
 Typically, the imperial coloniser comes, cleanses the native population, changes the names of towns and villages in conquered territory, and erases culture.
 Moscow did all these things for many years.
 It started in the 19th century and continued in 1944.

-As Western scholars and academics, we need to recognise that the concept that Crimea is “Russian”, is completely false understanding of the peninsula.
+As Western scholars and academics, we need to recognise that the concept that Crimea is “Russian” is a completely false understanding of the peninsula.
 It is “Russian” because Soviet and Russian imperial regimes resettled Russians and Ukrainians there.
 They seized the property and homes from the Crimean Tatar natives.

 Understanding this imperial legacy and chauvinistic culture that Russia imposes on Ukraine and the Crimean Tatar community is important because the peace we keep talking about will be very difficult to achieve if we don’t understand the intentions, background, imagination, and culture of the aggressor state itself.
 There’s no context now where we can see a Russian aggressor being at all interested in peace.
 We have to think about it and be ready for it, but I think history shows us that that’s a fool’s error.